sdu-concurrency/cybersecurity_days_2020/website/subpages/hotels.md

 You will often get <strong>better rates</strong> on Booking, Expedia or similar sites, especially by booking flight and accommodation together rather than separately.

-**ConferenceShare service**

-Looking to cut costs?
-Connect with other attendees to split conference costs.
-Sign up at <a href="conferenceshare.co">conferenceshare.co</a> to find attendees with whom you can share hotel room, taxi, or car rental.